-became a mentor to pregnant women, a supportive listener to the adolescents at Barrett Hall, and a relief houseparent at Columbus Home.
+listener to the adolescents at Barrett Hall, and a relief houseparent at Columbus Home.
 Melodie's career journey continued as administrative assistant at DRI.
 She advanced to HIV/AIDS outreach as an educator, leading to her first acting role in the Kids on the Block HIV/AIDs program.
-Melodie's desire to help women in her community led her to Helen Ross McNabb Center's SISTERS of the Rainbow as a case manager, and her enthusiasm. clinical skills, and humor made her a natural choice to lead as program coordinator, empowering women on their journey of recovery.
+Melodie's desire to help women in her community led her to Helen Ross McNabb Center's SISTERS of the Rainbow as a case manager, and her enthusiasm, clinical skills, and humor sional roles.
+Her energy and of domestic abuse, single made her a natural choice to enthusiasm have made her a lead as program coordinator, empowering women on their journey of recovery.

 Melodie also serves as a community activist at Community Evangelistic Church.
 She and her husband Paul are proud parents of a beautiful daughter, Danielle, who is an aspiring student in chemistry at Tennessee State University.
+Melodie gives God the glory for allowing her the opporshine.